Hong Kong Journalists Association: Board

 Every year, the executive committee appoints three members to the ethics committee after the annual general meeting.
 The committee's responsibility is to investigate alleged breaches of HKJA's Code of Ethics and to make recommendations to the executive committee.
+There are also five subcommittees which members can join: Press Freedom; Membership, Training and Welfare; China Concern; International Relations; Publication.